Seiya Suzuki Player Props: Cubs vs. Cardinals

 Seiya Suzuki At The Plate

-- Suzuki is hitting .262 with 14 doubles, two triples, eight home runs and 35 walks.
+- Suzuki is batting .259 with 14 doubles, two triples, eight home runs and 35 walks.

-- Suzuki is batting .364 with one homer during his last games and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.